s27y/my_pelican/content/posts/2016-02/my-domain-name-is-back-yangsun-me.md

 Summary:
 Status: draft

-I bought tons of domain in the last few years - qero.net, ebe.me, yang.so and the one I start using since yesterday afternoon - YangSun.me
+I bought tons of domain in the last few years - qero.net, ebe.me, yang.so and the one I fiinally started using since yesterday afternoon - YangSun.me

+This domain was registered on an impluse in late 2014, but due to the work load from the study of my master course in UCD, it took me more than a year to get my hand on this domain.

 Yesterday afternoon, I was reading a Java Cert book and started feeling boring with the tricky exam questions, so I did a quick lookup on my favourate domain reseller - [NameCheap](#)